 How does it all work?

 Sometimes people are a bit daunted by the prospect of using technology for their therapy sessions, but I promise you, it’s really easy.
-I use a platform called ‘Zoom’, which is secure, and very simple to use.

 What are the advantages of online counselling?